ostis-ai/py-sc-client/README.md

 Class that describes content, its type (enum *sc_client.models*.**ScLinkContentType**).

-It uses to create and change links.
+It used to create and change links.

 ```python
 from sc_client.models import ScLinkContent, ScLinkContentType, ScAddr